ismo-karkkainen/diagrammatron/README.md

 ## diagrammatron-nodes

 Finds connected sub-diagrams and assigns nodes locations to "xo" and "yo" fields and disjoint sub-graph identifier to "sid".
-A couple simple algorithms are available.
+A few simple algorithms are available.
 Coordinates indicate the ordering of nodes and not where they should actually be located.
 Disjoint sub-diagrams will be placed on top of each other.

+For algorithm "vertical", field "xo" is retained.
+For algorithm "horizontal", field "yo" is retained.
+Both should have integer value.

 ## diagrammatron-edges